nttcslab/dcase2023_task2_baseline_ae/README.md

 #### Added

-- Provides support for the additional training datasets used in DCASE2024.
+- Provides support for the additional training datasets to be used in DCASE2024T2.

 ### [3.0.2](https://github.com/nttcslab/dcase2023_task2_baseline_ae/releases/tag/v3.0.2)